oddbird/oddvest/README.md

 yarn
 ```

-To compile the JS files, run `yarn build`.
+To compile the JavaScript/TypeScript files, run `yarn build`.

 You can also run individual development commands:

 ```
-# format and lint all files
+# format/lint all files, and type-check TypeScript files
 yarn lint

-# run JS tests
+# run unit tests
 yarn test
 ```